 Rush, Laurie W., and Matthew F. Bogdanos (2009) “The Strategic Value of Heritage Training: Protecting the Past to Secure the Future,” in Joint Forces Quarterly, issue 53 (2), pp 126-127.

 Rush, Laurie W. (2010a) “Dealing the Heritage Hand: Establishing a United States Department of Defense Cultural Property Protection Program for Global Operations,” in Archaeology, Cultural Property, and the Military, edited by L. W. Rush, pp. 86-97.
 The Boydell Press, Woodbridge, UK.

 Rush, Laurie W. (2010b) Teaching Cultural Property Protection in the Middle East: The Central Command Historical/Cultural Advisory Group and International Efforts.
 In Archaeology, Cultural Property, and the Military, edited by L. W. Rush, pp. 98-107.
 The Boydell Press, Woodbridge, UK.

-Scales, Robert H. (2004) Culture-Centric Warfare.
-The Naval Institute: Proceedings, October, 2004.
+Scales, Robert H. (2004) Culture-Centric Warfare in The Naval Institute: Proceedings, October, 2004.

-Scales, Robert H. (2006) Clausewitz and World War IV.
-Armed Forces Journal, July 2006.
+Scales, Robert H. (2006) “Clausewitz and World War IV,” in Armed Forces Journal, July 2006.

 United States Government Accountability Office (GAO) (2011) Military Training: Actions Needed to Improve Planning and Coordination of Army and Marine Corps Language and Culture Training.
 United States Government Accountability Office, Report to Congressional Committees, GAO-11-456.
 Washington, D.C.